nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="help"> Help in login/signup: `help` </a>
-Get the list of command related to accessing the system.
+Get a list of commands related to accessing the system.

 Format:
 * help